ramjanarthan/impossible-languages/README.md

 The experiments are in the `experiments` directory.
 The output will be in the `experiments/output` directory.

-To run an experiment, run:
+To run an experiment, run the following command in the root project directory:

 ```bash
 python -m experiments.<experiment name>